MedSyn: Text-guided Anatomy-aware Synthesis of High-Fidelity 3D CT Images: Background

 where we can parameterize $p_\theta(x_{t-1}|x_t)$ as Gaussian distribution when the noise addition between each adjacent step is sufficiently small, the denoised function $\mu_\theta$ produces the mean value of the adjacent predictions, while the determination of the variance $\sigma_t$ relies on $\beta_t$.
 The optimization objective can be written as follows:

 which indirectly maximizes the ELBO of the likelihood $p_\theta(x_0)$.
 When $x_0$ is given, the posterior $q(x_{t-1}|x_t,x_0)$ is Gaussian.
-Thus, the above objective becomes $\ell_2$ distance between the sampled $x_{t-1}$ from the posterior and the predicted denoised data.
-The final minimization objective for the diffusion model \(G\) can be simplified as follows:
+Thus, the above objective becomes $\ell_2$ distance between the sampled $x_{t-1}$ from the posterior and the predicted denoised data\marked{, conditioning on time step $t$.
+The practice of predicting $x_0$ is also used in previous work~\cite{IMAGEN}.} The final minimization objective for the diffusion model \(G\) can be simplified as follows: